 Having a jam on hand is convenient.

 The second reason is how convenient it is to pull down a jar of jam and make a dessert.
 Sugar-free cherry jam?
-Perfectly wonderful layered between chocolate cakes with whipped topping for a gluten-free black forest cake.
-It’s also excellent in mini tart shells, or as a low carb topping for cherry cheesecake.
+Perfectly wonderful layered between chocolate cakes with whipped topping for a gluten-free black forest cake. (or even with my sugar free birthday cake) It’s also excellent in mini tart shells, or as a low carb topping for cherry cheesecake.